osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 Replace `/path/to/token` with the location you saved the token obtained from the OSPool Token Registry.
 Privileged mode (`--privileged`) requested in the above `docker run` allows the container to mount [CVMFS using cvmfsexec](#cvmfsexec) and invoke `singularity` for user jobs.
-Singularity allows OSPool users to use their own container for their job (e.g., a common use case for GPU jobs).
+Singularity (now known as Apptainer) allows OSPool users to use their own container for their job (e.g., a common use case for GPU jobs).

 Optional Configuration
 ----------------------